Gain Visibility Over Your Application’s Threats

 What is a web application penetration test?

-A web application penetration testt is the ethical hacking of an organisation’s web-based applications, such as corporate websites and customer portals and more.
+A web application penetration test is the ethical hacking of an organisation’s web-based applications, such as corporate websites and customer portals and more.
 If it can be accessed by a browser or API it can be tested.

 The test emulates an internet-based attacker or internal malicious user and utilises current attack techniques and methods.